markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/project.md

     + `/test/asset-compute/worker`, representing a test suite for a specific worker, contains sub-folders representing a specific test-case, along with the test input, parameters, and expected output.
 + `/.aio` contains configurations used by the aio CLI tool.
 This file can be configured via the `aio config` command.
 + `/.env` defines environment variables in a `key=value` syntax and often contains secrets that should not be shared.
 To protect these secrets, this file should NOT be checked into Git and is ignored via the project's default `.gitignore` file.
+    + Variables defined in this file can be overridden by exporting variables on the command line.
 + `/.gitignore` standard Git ignore file, enumerating the files and folders not to include in source control.
 + `/console.json` contains the credentials set up through your Project Firefly project on Adobe I/O.
 + `/manifest.yml` defines what Asset Compute workers, or Adobe I/O Runtime actions, that this project exposes.
 Each worker implementation that should be deployed must be enumerated in this file.